bhargavi-ad/data-science-s2025/challenges/c09-income-assignment.md

   estimate of that county across the different family sizes
-- Los Angeles county is the most populous county in the United States and the error bars for the county are the smallest by far, nearly overlapping with the point iteself for every category.
+- Los Angeles county is the most populous county in the United States and the error bars for the county are the smallest by far, nearly overlapping with the point itself for every category.
 - I think it’s interesting that Norfolk County has a noticeably larger income per household than all the other counties in California for all households except 7 or more persons.
 Both Massachusetts and California